Frequently Asked Questions

 January 9th – final deadline in order to be considered for only the Ron Brown Scholar Program ONLY.

 If January 9th falls on a Saturday or Sunday, your application should be submitted by the following Monday.
-Applications may be submitted online, by clicking here.

 Application materials must be mailed in one packet if not submitted online.
 If submitted online, requests for transcripts and recommendation letters are processed through the online application.
 If application is mailed, transcripts and letters of recommendation should not be sent under separate cover.
 They should be included with your application materials.
 Incomplete or faxed applications will not be considered.